I start my workshop on scientific grant writing by asking audience if they think a grant proposal should be more like a magazine or a newspaper.

 If the reader can’t envision how the world would look with your work in it, it is hard to also envision its importance.

-THE FIX: Remove any technical terms that are not needed for the proposal
+THE FIX: Remove any technical terms that are not needed or used less than 3 times

 Technical terms might fade to the background to you, an expert in your field, but they are new to your reviewer and can be a challenge to keep straight.